examesh/xtrRfc/README.md

-xtrRfc.sh exracts all RFCs (incl.
-URLs and abstracts) from a given text.
+xtrRfc.sh exracts all RFCs incl.
+URLs and abstracts from a given text.

+## Abstract

+The standardization of algorithms and processes is an elementary component of the IT world.
+Although of greater importance as a source of information for the researcher, the standards are also of interest to developers and system engineers for answering detailed questions.
+In particular, during research, you will often find references to the IETF _Request for Comments_.
+Memos in the RFC document series contain technical and organizational notes about the Internet and Internet services.
+They cover many aspects of computer networking, including protocols, procedures, programs, and concepts.

 ## Features